squidgroup/squidSim_vignette/docs/02-sim_pop.md

 ## Parameter list summary

 The parameters list contains one (or more) list for each hierarchical level that you want to simulate at.
-A residual list is always need, specifying variances/covariances for the residual.
+A residual list is always needed, specifying variances/covariances for the residual.
 Additionally, the parameter list can also be provided with an intercept vector and interactions list.

-The simplest paramter list will look something like this:
+The simplest parameter list will look something like this:
 ```r
 parameters=list(
   residual=list(